 Searching for restaurants for KansasTravel.org I find many in unusual locations.
 I find far fewer that provide unique, fine dining at a reasonable price.
 Renaissance Cafe does both of those things and is located in Assaria, Kansas (south of Salina) a town of less than 500 people.

-Renaissance Cafe serves no liquor but does offer domestic ($3.25) & imported beers ($4), as well as a modest wine list starting from $5 a glass or $22 a bottle.
-I keep hoping they will someday add a hard cider to their list.
+Renaissance Cafe serves no liquor but does offer domestic & imported beers, as well as a modest wine list starting from $6 a glass or $22 a bottle.
+The most expensive wine during our last visit was a Montepeloso Eneo for $83.

--5/09. copyright 2008-2012 by Keith Stokes
+-5/09. copyright 2008-2022 by Keith Stokes